 “Valisure tests all batches of all its medications for quality and consistency issues and through such tests detected extremely high levels of N-Nitrosodimenthylamine (NDMA), a probable human carcinogen, in every lot tested, across multiple manufacturers and dosage forms of the drug ranitidine.” – Valisure Citizen Petition on Ranitidine 2019

 The Agency for Toxic Substances and Disease Registry (ATSDR) does not have adequate studies to determine how exposure to NDMA in food or drink might affect humans long term.
 Evidence shows that NDMA is extremely toxic to the liver and other vital organs.
 The toxicity of NDMA can also cause cancer and death in animals.

 According to a public health statement issued by the ATSDR, “Although there are no reports of NDMA causing cancer in humans, it is reasonable to expect that exposure to NDMA by eating, drinking, or breathing could cause cancer in humans.”

 With these discoveries and other research by our attorneys, Childers, Schlueter & Smith may be able to help you.
+We are actively pursuing Zantac claims for those dozens of patients.
 If you have been injured after taking Zantac, please give us a call for a free consultation at 404-419-9500.
-You can find further information about Zantac right here on our website.
+You can also find further information about Zantac right here on our website.